 Beatrice responds that she quite likes the children of Don Pedro’s father.
 She inquires whether Don Pedro’s father maybe has any other sons.
 We call this leading Don Pedro on.

-Don Pedro takes the bait, and basically says, "Well…you could marry me…" and Beatrice is all, "No thanks!
+Don Pedro takes the bait, and basically says, "Well… you could marry me…" and Beatrice says, "No thanks!
 Bye!"

 Actually Beatrice sticks around for a bit to say that she’s too full of silliness to marry someone as serious and lovely as Don Pedro.
 So she puts him down easy.